craftcms/docs/docs/commerce/1.x/docs/payment-currencies.md

 If a customer chooses to pay with AUD, an order that would have been $10.00 USD becomes $13.00 AUD.

 ::: tip
-Craft Commerce does not keep your store's exchange rates updated automatically.
+Craft Commerce does not keep your store’s exchange rates updated automatically.
 A plugin could be written to update the currency at your preferred interval.
 :::

 ## Order Currency Fields